protontypes/open-sustainable-technology/README.md

 - [Awesome Open Climate Science](https://github.com/pangeo-data/awesome-open-climate-science) - Awesome Open Atmospheric, Ocean, and Climate Science.
 - [Awesome Earth](https://github.com/philsturgeon/awesome-earth) - "What can I do about the climate crisis?"
 Here are 326 things you can do.
 - [Awesome Open Geoscience](https://github.com/softwareunderground/awesome-open-geoscience) - Curated from repositories that make our lives as geoscientists, hackers and data wranglers easier or just more awesome.
+- [Datasets APIs and open source projects related to Climate Change](https://github.com/KKulma/climate-change-data) - A curated list of APIs, open data and ML/AI projects on climate change.
 - [Awesome Coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
 - [Open Energy System Databases](https://en.wikipedia.org/wiki/Open_energy_system_databases) - Employ open data methods to collect, clean, and republish energy-related datasets for open use.
 - [Open Models](https://wiki.openmod-initiative.org/wiki/Open_Models) - This page lists energy models published under open source licenses.